hikeventures/hikeventures.github.io/_posts/best/2014-10-25-best-down-jackets.markdown

 ## Are down jackets waterproof?

 The shell of your down jacket is slightly water repellent in order to keep the down dry in case you get into very light rain.
-If you expect to get more rain, swap the down jacket with a [fleece jacket](http://www.hikeventures.com/best-fleece-jackets/ "fleece jacket") and pull on a [rain jacket](http://www.hikeventures.com/best-waterproof-rain-jackets/ "rain jacket").
+If you expect to get more rain, swap the down jacket with a [fleece jacket][19] and pull on a [rain jacket][20].
 So in general, down jackets are not waterproof.

 ---